AlxHnr/build.vim/README.md

 sed, awk, lua, python, ruby, perl, perl6, tcl, scheme.

-To extend and customize build systems, rules and language specific commands, take a look at the plugins documentation.
+To extend and customize build systems, rules and language specific commands, take a look at the documentation of this plugin.

 ## Commands